 Supported Operating Systems

 - Transkribus runs on Windows, Mac and Linux.
 It is written in Java.
-You need to have the newest Java 8 installed on your computer for Transkribus to work.
-You can download it from here: https://adoptopenjdk.net
+Please make sure you have a 64-bit version of Java installed on your computer that is not older than Java 11 for Transkribus to work.
+You can download it from here: https://www.oracle.com/java/technologies/downloads/

 Unzip ZIP File